 The Statistical Package for the Social Sciences (SPSS) version 22 was used for all analyses.
 All test distributions were analyzed for skewness and are presented in Table 2 in descending order.
 Skewness coefficients were computed using the adjusted Fisher–Pearson coefficient of skewness and classified as normal (0.5 to +0.5), moderately skewed 1.0 to 0.5, +0.5 to +1.0, or highly skewed (<1.0 or >+1.0) based on classifications developed by Bulmer (1979[AQ6]).
 Nonnormality of the distributions was determined using the Kolmogorov–Smirnov statistic with all distributions reflecting significant differences from normality.

 The 12 measures chosen for this study ranged in degree of skewness.
-Trail Making Test Subtest A (TMTA) and Trail Making Test Subtest B were both highly positively skewed, whereas the HVOT were highly negatively skewed.
+Trail Making Test Subtest A (TMTA) and Trail Making Test Subtest B were both highly positively skewed, whereas the HVOT was highly negatively skewed.
 Two moderately positively skewed tests (STROOP Color Word; Controlled Oral Word Association Test) and two moderately negatively skewed tests (Spot the Word; WTAR) were also included.
 Despite the classification of the Symbol Digits Modalities Test (Oral and Written), STROOP Word and Color, and SOC as “Normal,” the significant Kolmogorov–Smirnov statistic which has high power in large samples (Pallant, 2010), indicates that the distributions of these five measures differ significantly from a normal distribution.
-In order to
+In order to interpolate the sample

 Table 2.
 Tests of Normality for 12 Measures.